ControlNet-XS: Rethinking the Control of Text-to-Image Diffusion Models as Feedback-Control Systems: Method

 \subsection{ControlNet}

-ControlNet~\cite{Zhang2023_ControlNet} starts with a pre-trained generative model, here the U-Net of Stable Diffusion~\cite{Rombach2022_LDM}.
-The control model copies the encoder of the U-Net, and hence has a representation that is capable of generating images by itself.
-The control encoder receives the control information, \eg in form of a depth map, as well as the intermediate, noisy generated image.
-It outputs control signals that are fed into the different decoder blocks of the generative process (see \cref{fig:arch_cn}).
-The connections from the control model to the generation model are initialised by so-called zero-convolutions, which have the effect that the generative capabilities of the controlled U-Net are not diminished at the beginning of training.
-In training, the encoder can learn to provide useful control signals to the generative process.
-The training objective is the one of Stable Diffusion, i.e. image denoising (see \Cref{subsec:train}).
-While these sound like reasonable design choices, at first glance, it has the severe problem of a delay in the flow of information, as illustrated in \cref{fig:inf_delay_cn}.
-Due to the delayed information flow, the control model has two jobs at once: a) it has to process the input control information in order to make it useful for the generation process; b) it has to anticipate what the encoder of the generation process is going to do.
-In our design of the control network we remove the delay in information flow.
-In this way, the control model can focus on the first job.
+The ControlNet~\cite{Zhang2023_ControlNet} architecture is sketched in \cref{fig:arch_cn}.
+It starts with a pre-trained generative model, here the U-Net of Stable Diffusion~\cite{Rombach2022_LDM}.
+The control model copies the encoder of the U-Net and hence has a representation that is capable of generating images by itself.
+The control encoder receives the control signal, \eg in form of a depth map, as well as the intermediate, noisy generated image.
+It outputs control signals that are fed into the different decoder blocks of the generative process.
+The connections from the control model to the generation model are initialized by so-called zero-convolutions, which have the effect that the generative capabilities of the controlled U-Net are not diminished at the beginning of training.
+During training, the encoder can learn to provide useful control signals to the generative process.
+The training objective is the same as for Stable Diffusion, \ie image denoising (see \Cref{subsec:controlNet-xs-train}).
+While these may seem like reasonable design choices at first glance, they are sub-optimal from the perspective of a controlling system, as illustrated in \Cref{fig:FeedbackControl}a and discussed in \Cref{subsec:controlsystem}.
+In brief, the control model has two jobs at once: i) It has to process the feedback signal in order to make it useful for the generation process; ii) It has to anticipate what the generation process is going to do until the control signal is received by the generation model.
+We remedy the second job, and hence the control model can focus on the first one.